'Like milk': How one magazine became a mainstay of New Jersey's Chinese community

 A record for future historians

+Sino Monthly is one of ten news outlets that serve New Jersey's Chinese community, according to the Montclair State University report:

-Rutgers University Librarian Tao Yang maintains an archive of Sino Monthly issues on three shelves in the basement of the school's East Asian Library.
-He says they serve as a record of New Jersey's Chinese community, and will help future historians understand its growth into one of the largest in the U.S.
+Because Sino Monthly is home grown, it serves as a record of New Jersey's Chinese community says Rutgers University Librarian Tao Yang.
+He maintains an archive of the magazine's issues on three shelves in the basement of the school's East Asian Library.
+He says they will help future historians understand the community's growth into one of the largest in the U.S.

 "Not just the cultural issues or the political perspectives, but also the economic conditions," Yang says.
 "Even advertisements are useful."